 - You can send it via email by clicking on File>Send to > Email recipient or as an attachment to an email.

 - You can print the screenshot by clicking on File > Print.

 - You can copy the screenshot to your clipboard by clicking on Edit > Copy

+- You can choose how you'd like to grab a screenshot.
 These are the same options found in the Snipping Tool.
 They are from left to right:

 - In this window, you can click on New to start taking your screenshot or click on the arrow pointing down next to it to Snip in 3 or 10 seconds from then.

 - After selecting one of the options the screen will darken and a toolbar will appear at the top of the screen.
 These are the same options found in the Snipping Tool.
-They are from left to right: Rectangular Snip, Freeform Snip, Window Snip, and Fullscreen Snip.
+They are from left to right: Rectangular Snip, Freeform Snip, Window Snip, and full computer screen Snip.

-- When you have selected one of them, you will be able to take the screenshot you want, be it a rectangle, a freeform, a particular window, or the entire screen.
+- When you have selected one of them, you will be able to take the screenshot you want, be it a rectangle, a freeform, a particular window, or a full screen screenshot.